harperjuanl/Helmet-Detection-Yolov5/README.md

 ## Requirements

 - [Python](https://www.python.org/), [PyTorch](https://pytorch.org/), and [CUDA](https://developer.nvidia.com/cuda)/[CUDNN](https://developer.nvidia.com/cudnn)  are preinstalled [we use pytorch1.8.1，python3.8，cuda11.1 in the experiment]
-- Dependencies in the requirements.txt are installed, clone this repo and run:
+- Dependencies in the requirements.txt are installed, clone this repo in your local machine and run:

 ```bash
 $ python3 -m virtualenv helmet-env